Notdaeudu/Notdaeudu/README.md

 - 👋 Hi, I’m @Notdaeudu
-- 👀 I’m interested in ... api, fintechs and data
+- 👀 I’m interested in ... api,including minorities and data mining/processing
 - 🌱 I’m currently learning ... javascript; react.js and python
 - 💞️ I’m looking to collaborate on ... small and unexperienced groups
 - 📫 How to reach me ... @daeudu just about anywherelse